 Dr. Brock Blaser, Assistant Professor, Department of Agriculture - Plant Expert

-Dr. Matthew Kuennen, Assistant Professor, Department of Sports and Exercise Sciences
+Dr. David Khan, Assistant Professor, Department of Math, Chemistry, and Physics

 Dr. Douglas Bingham, Associate Dean, College of Agriculture, Science, and Engineering

 Dr. Angela Spaulding, Vice President for Research and Compliance, Dean of Graduate School

 Dr. James Alexander Texas Department of State Health Services (655-7151)